FILET81/EV-Charging-Patterns-US/README.md

 **5**.
 Once in **Tableau**:
   * I imported the resulting .csv retrieved from Python.
-  * In the **Data Source** tab, I had to modify the properies of the file since the information wasn't correctly populated at first; common issues are "Field separator" or "Locale" (US vs EU, for instance).
+  * In the **Data Source** tab, I had to modify the properties of the file since the information wasn't correctly populated at first; common issues are "Field separator" or "Locale" (US vs EU, for instance).
   * I also had to convert some data types for a better performance (as an example, strings to either integers or floats, strings to URLs, or both strings and floats to geolocations).
   * With these modifications applied, I could start properly working with different **visualizations** such as:
     * Maps